• Skip to primary navigation

 What exactly is the difference between a curtain wall and a window wall?

-A 2017 study by the University of Toronto’s Building Tall Research Center and the Residential Construction Council of Ontario (RESCON) weighed the advantages and uses for curtain wall and window wall systems.
+A 2017 study by the University of Toronto’s Building Tall Research Center and the Residential Construction Council of Ontario (RESCON) weighed the advantages and uses of curtain wall and window wall systems.
 Here are some of the key findings:

 Window Wall